tjense25/pep-seq-pipeline/biological_significance/dallon_analysis.markdown

 # Analysis of Dallon's Data
 The data here are based on Figure 23 on page 53 of Emma Dallon's masters thesis.

 In the experiment described by this figure, different "vectors" (small loops of DNA) containing different short peptides were inserted into E. coli strands, whose growth was then measured.
 Peptides/vectors which caused a decrease in growth rate were labeled as toxic.
 The majority of toxic peptides had a high positive charge and were hydrophobic (see Figure 22 on page 50).
+Peptides with these qualities are known as "canonical".

 The experiment examined over 100,000 different peptides.
 However, only a few were examined in detail.
 The data here represent some of those peptides that were looked at most in detail.